-- Official Reporting: All SSCC students are strongly encouraged to make an official report of any incident of sexual misconduct to the Office of the Dean of Student Services whether the incident occurred on-campus or off-campus.
-Official reporting initiates a course of immediate action and the College's student conduct process. - The complaint may be filed directly to the Dean of Student Services via a written statement or an appointment.
-Once a complaint has been submitted to the Dean of Student Services, the Dean of Auxiliary Services, in conjunction with local law enforcement as necessary, will conduct intake interviews and fact-finding interviews with appropriate parties and follow the processes outlined in the student conduct process.
+- Official Reporting: All SSCC students are strongly encouraged to make an official report of any incident of sexual misconduct to the Title IX Coordinator whether the incident occurred oncampus or off-campus.
+Official reporting initiates a course of immediate action and the College's student conduct process. - The complaint may be filed directly to the Title IX Coordinator via a written statement or an appointment.
+Once a complaint has been submitted to the Title IX Coordinator, the Director of Security, in conjunction with local law enforcement as necessary, will conduct intake interviews and fact-finding interviews with appropriate parties and follow the processes outlined by the Title IX requirements.
 Each complaint will be investigated promptly and appropriate corrective actions will be taken.